 I know what you are about to say: this isn’t a snack!!!
 But, drinking a gallon of water a day is so beneficial.
 In fact, it is one of the best lifestyle choices you can make today.
 Dehydration is a reason why you are feeling so sluggish ( I constantly preach this to my friends and family!
 It is an easy habit to pick up.).
 Your cells will thank you since they don’t have to work so hard.
 With more water, there is an increase in blood flow, allowing glycogen to be delivered to your tired muscles.
 Hey, you might be able to ditch the coffee (not that coffee is the worst thing ever).
 On top of all that, drinking water aided in weight loss, skin care, and digestion.

 Staying awake is tough.
 There are late nights and a number of things we all have to do in our daily lives.
 For parents, it is waking up earlier than your children to get them out of bed, prepare breakfast, drive them to school, have a full day of work, run some errands, etc. Students have to get up early, eat as fast as possible, go through some long lectures, go home, do homework on top of extra-curricular activities.
 But, throwing in some nutritional supplements to make everyday life will not only keep you awake but, lead to a healthier lifestyle.
 You can be far more productive during your day and get even more out of it.
 If you are still struggling to stay awake and cannot get the hang of it, come schedule a personal training appointment.
 Our trainers are not just knowledgeable in getting people fit but in areas like nutrition and lifestyle which could be affecting your ability to stay awake during the day.
-Sign yourself up for a FREE screening appointment where we discuss your personal daily habits (diet, sleep, stress, etc.) so we can come up with a plan to help you reach your personal fitness goals.
+Sign yourself up for a FREE screening appointment where we discuss your personal daily habits (diet, sleep, stress, etc.) so we can come up with a plan to help you reach your personal fitness goals and get you into total shape.
 The time is now!

 If you want to know what it costs – and what availability we have at our facility helping serve Santa Clara, Cupertino, Sunnyvale, San Jose, Palo Alto and the entire Bay Area, then please just click the button below and complete the short form: